It’s a happy day when your individual voluntary arrangement (IVA) with StepCHangeVA...

 - Your credit rating will be affected from 6 years

-- Your details will be entered on to a public register
+- Your details will be entered on the public DAS register

 - You’ll have to stick carefully to a budget throughout the DPP